accelero-cloud/appkernel/README.md

 ### How does it works?

 AppKernel is built around the concepts of Domain Driven Design.
 You can start the project by laying out the model.
+The first step is to define the validation and data generations rules.
+For making life easier, one can also set default values.
+Than one can extend several built-in classes in order to augment the model with extended functionality:
+* extending the Repository class (or its descendants) adds and ORM persistency capability to the model;
+* extending the Service class (or its descendants) add the capablity to expose the model over REST services;

 ### How can I use it?
 TBD;